Mutable object trees in Rust, using memory arenas

 If you search for trees, linked lists or any recursive data structure in Rust, you will find a series of posts saying that “Rust’s borrow checker is great, but it makes it hard to create recursive data structures”.

-And then they all go ahead and show how to implement them using Rc<RefCell>.
+And then they all go ahead and show how to implement them using Rc<RefCell>

 Which is great and all, and I want to thank all the authors that put these posts together.
 The idea is quite simple, and it is very succinctly described in this post from the rust-lang users forum

-Alice gives 2 solutions there.
-One is the classic Rc<RefCell> approach, and the other is a vector/integer combo.
-And the thing about the second one is that it doesn’t have Rc and it’s also not that widely discussed.
-So let’s do that.
+approach, and the other is a vector/integer combo.
+And the thing about the second one is that it doesn’t have Rc

 But first, I’ll need a motivating example.

-Cursors in Glowdust
+s in Glowdust

 Glowdust is the new DBMS I am building and for which I am currently creating a query engine.
 To generate query results, I need to create iterators over the base data and then combine them in various ways with joins, projections, function calls and so on.
-But, because database Iterators need to be composable and rewind-able, they tend to be called Cursors instead.
+But, because database Iterators need to be composable and rewind-able, they tend to be called Cursor

 Ok, we call them Cursors because DBMS people need to feel special.
 But it’s mostly the composable thing.

-The interface I have for Cursors right now looks like this
+The interface I have for Cursor

 pub trait Cursor {